All the Colours of the World Are Between Black and White

-All the Colours of the World Are Between Black and White is a 2023 Nigerian romantic drama film written and directed by Babatunde Apalowo in his directorial debut. and starring Tope Tedela, Riyo David and Martha Ehinome Orhiere.
+All the Colours of the World Are Between Black and White is a 2023 Nigerian romantic drama film written and directed by Babatunde Apalowo in his directorial debut.
+The film stars Tope Tedela, Riyo David, Martha Ehinome Orhiere and Uchechika Elumelu.
+It was shown in the Panorama section at the 73rd Berlin International Film Festival, where it had its world premiere on February 17, 2023 and won the Teddy Award for best LGBTQ-themed feature film.

+Plot

 The film follows two men named Bambino and Bawa who meet in Lagos during a photography competition and get friendly.
 Exploring the city they develop a strong affection for each other.
 But, due to societal norms about homosexuality, they are uncomfortable to express.

-It is nominated to compete for the Panorama Audience Award at the 73rd Berlin International Film Festival, where it had its world premiere on February 17, 2023.
-Babatunde Apalowo, the first feature director is also nominated for GWFF Best First Feature Award in the festival.
-The film was the winner of the Teddy Award for best LGBTQ-themed feature film at Berlin.